7h30ry/writeups/ImaginaryCTF24/writeup.md

 How do we go around this issue?

-We need to look at the assembly closely
+We need to look at the disassembly more closely

 ```c
 ; int __fastcall main(int argc, const char **argv, const char **envp)